Integrations

 }

 Save the settings file.
-Zed will start the Engram context server automatically and make its tools available in the Assistant panel.
+Zed will start the Waystone context server automatically and make its tools available in the Assistant panel.

 Codex